AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/local-test-network.md

 sidebar_position: 2
 ---

-# Create a Local Test Network
+# Local Test Network Creation

 In this section, we will learn how to use the [ash.avalanche](https://github.com/AshAvalanche/ansible-avalanche-collection) Ansible collection to provision a local [Avalanche](https://docs.avax.network/) test network on [VirtualBox](https://www.virtualbox.org/) virtual machines.